Albert Ramassamy

 Albert Ramassamy (13 November 1923 – 2 November 2018) was a French politician.

 Biography

-Previously having been a professor, Ramassamy ran for Senator in 1983 and won, representing the region of Réunion.
+Born in Reunion to a family of Indian Tamil who had arrived on the island from India as indentured labourers, Ramassamy worked as a professor before being elected as Senator for Réunion in 1983.

-He was not reelected in 1992 after serving on the Committee on Constitutional Laws, Legislation, Universal Suffrage, Regulation and General Administration.
+He was not reelected in 1992, and had previously served on the Committee on Constitutional Laws, Legislation, Universal Suffrage, Regulation and General Administration.

-In addition to politics, Ramassamy wrote three books:
+Besides his political career, Ramassamy wrote three books: